UPDATED May 26 | A few changes have been made for the second rollout to people above 18, including an updated advisory for nursing women.

 Originally, the government planned to use the AstraZeneca vaccine alongside other vaccines in its portfolio.
 To ease logistics, recipients have no choice in what vaccine they will receive apart from refusing to sign the consent form once at the PPV.

-After the vaccine’s blood clot risk had been identified, the government assessed its benefits as outweighing risks and planned to give it to people aged 60 and above as part of the second phase of Pick.
+After the vaccine’s blood clot risk had been identified, the government assessed its benefits as outweighing risks and planned to give it to people aged 60 and above as part of the second phase of NIP.

 However, this came just weeks after the highly publicised blood clot risks had been identified.